-Jones, a Democrat, was the representative for Oklahoma's 1st congressional district from 1973 to 1986.
+Jones was the representative for Oklahoma’s 1st congressional district and was a Democrat.
+He served from 1973 to 1986.

 Jones is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1986 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).